energinet-open-incubator/innersource-collaboration/docs/additional_reading/rfc.md

 RFCs are probably best known historically from their use by IETF to create internet standards.
 However, RFCs don't always become standards - They can be informational, experimental etc.

-## RFCs in open source
+## RFCs in Open Source

 RFCs are used widely in open source projects.
-One example is Rust, which uses "lightweight RFCs" to achieve consensus on designs of substantial changes.
+One example is [Rust](https://github.com/GuillaumeGomez/rfcs), whose approach have inspired many.
+They use "lightweight RFCs" to achieve consensus on designs of substantial changes.
-They provide a guide, that explains when an RFC needs to be filled out in their project, and when it doesn't - Many are inspired by their approach, and there are probably some specific elements here, that are useful for us in creating a structured, open collaboration.
+They provide a guide (the README you arrive at, when following the previous link), that explains when and how an RFC must to be filled out in their project.

-They are also popular in [Energy Track and Trace (ETT)](https://github.com/Energy-Track-and-Trace), which is a project Energinet is part of.
-In ETT, RFCs are used as [issue templates](https://github.com/project-origin/origin-collaboration/tree/main/docs/github_guides/issue_trackers.md#issue-templates) and to propose new ideas in a structured, documented way.
+They are also popular in [Energy Track and Trace (ETT)](https://github.com/Energy-Track-and-Trace), which is a project Energinet is part of, to propose bigger, business-oriented ideas in a structured, documented way.

-## How can RFCs be useful for us?
+## How can RFCs be Useful for Us?

 RFCs can have multiple different purposes in a project, but the concept of an RFC is in itself useful, as it creates a traceable, documented record of information.
-Hence, if we decide to actively use RFCs during our project, they will create a transparency, an important element in establishing open collaboration.
+Hence, if you decide to actively use RFCs in your project, they can help create transparency around decisions made.

-## RFCs as idea proposals
+## RFCs as Idea Proposals

-If we decide to use RFCs to propose new ideas, similar to the use in ETT, such RFCs can be useful in two ways:
+If you decide to use RFCs to propose new ideas, you can set up some additional attributes to make them useful in your project:

-1. If assigned with a status, it can be used to make decisions, for example deciding how to use, or implement the idea,
+- If assigned with a status, RFCs can be used in product governance, in terms of classifying the RFCs from, e.g., `proposal` to `accepted` or `declined`.

-2. It can be used to develop the idea from concept to a well-defined, implementable feature, by allowing participants to discuss the idea, and collaborate on refining it.
+- It can be used to develop an idea from concept to a well-defined, implementable feature, by allowing participants to discuss the idea, and collaborate on refining it.
-- If going with this use case, the RFC can at the same time function as a first draft to new documentation of the feature being implemented.
+    - If going with this use-case, the RFC can at the same time function as a first draft to new documentation of the feature being implemented.

-## RFCs as decision logs
+## RFCs as Decision Logs

-Often, decisions are made in meetings.
-However, making decisions only in a narrow time-slot in meetings every one or two weeks, is neither very efficient, nor very scalable.

-Using RFCs as decision logs, can serve two purposes
+It is very likely that some of the project decisions are made in meetings.
+In such case, RFCs can additionally act as decision logs, by recording the decision in a document and assigning it with an `accepted` (or `proposed` if not fully decided) status.
+Doing so will serve two purposes:

-- Create the opportunity to allow decisions to evolve and move forward in asynchronous cross-team collaboration in between meetings,
+- Create an opportunity to allow decisions to evolve in the Open Source community

-- Act as a documentation of decisions made, such that everyone who didn't participate in the given meeting, is informed.
+- Act as documentation of decisions made, such that everyone who didn't participate in the given meeting is informed.

 You can learn more about using RFCs in projects from this [InnerSource Commons RFC Pattern](https://patterns.innersourcecommons.org/p/transparent-cross-team-decision-making-using-rfcs) and from the [Youtube video about how BBC iPlayer and Sounds uses RFCs](https://www.youtube.com/watch?v=U6zlghE0HcE).